4d/docs/docs/Concepts/classes.md

 #### Class code support

-In the various 4D Developer windows (code editor, compiler, debugger, runtime explorer), class code is basically handled like a project method with some specificities:
+In the various 4D windows (code editor, compiler, debugger, runtime explorer), class code is basically handled like a project method with some specificities:

 - In the code editor:
 	- a class cannot be run